snazzware/gitlab-installer/README.md

 ```
 # docker run --add-host gitlab.local:192.168.201.100 -e CI_SERVER_URL=http://gitlab.local/ci -e REGISTRATION_TOKEN=CI_TOKEN_GOES_HERE -e GITLAB_SERVER_FQDN=gitlab.local bobey/docker-gitlab-ci-runner-php5.6
 ```
+4. It'll take a little bit for docker to download and spin up, depending on your connection and system.

 Once running, whenever you commit code to the project, a build will automatically kick off and run any tests defined in the .gitlab-ci.yml file of your project.